jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/baremetalhost.md

 clusters-hosted   aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaa0413             true       auto-assign
 ```

-These agents represent the nodes that are available for an installation.
-To assign them to a HostedCluster we need to scale up the NodePool.
+These agents represent the nodes available for installation.
+To assign them to a HostedCluster, scale up the NodePool.

-## Scaling up the Nodepool
+## Scaling Up the Nodepool

-Once we have the BareMetalHosts created, the statuses of these BareMetalHost will transition from `Registering` (Trying to reach the Node's BMC) to `Provisioning` (Booting up the node) and finally to `Provisioned` (The node has been booted properly).
+Once we have the BareMetalHosts created, the statuses of these BareMetalHosts will transition from `Registering` (Attempting to reach the Node's BMC) to `Provisioning` (Node Booting Up), and finally to `Provisioned` (Successful node boot-up).

-The nodes will boot with the Agent's RHCOS LiveISO and with a pod running by default called "agent".
-This agent is the piece in the node that will receive the steps from the Assisted Service Operator to install Openshift payload.
+The nodes will boot with the Agent's RHCOS LiveISO and a default pod named "agent."
+This agent is responsible for receiving instructions from the Assisted Service Operator to install the Openshift payload.

-To do so we just need to execute this command:
+To accomplish this, execute the following command:

 ```bash
 oc -n clusters scale nodepool hosted-dual --replicas 3
 ```

-After the nodepool scalation we can see the agents are assigned to a Hosted Cluster
+After the NodePool scaling, you will notice that the agents are assigned to a Hosted Cluster.

 ```
 NAMESPACE         NAME                                   CLUSTER   APPROVED   ROLE          STAGE